mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 > What is the one-word service name the attacker used to escalate privileges?

-If we keep following the stream of event that was revealed by the query used two questions ago, we can see that the malware downloaded a file called `cookie_recipe2.exe`, then [uses *webexservice*](https://graylog.elfu.org/messages/graylog_0/5cf94ab0-1b70-11ea-b211-0242ac120005) to run it with escalated privileges.
+If we keep following the stream of events that was revealed by the query used two questions ago, we can see that the malware downloaded a file called `cookie_recipe2.exe`, then [uses *webexservice*](https://graylog.elfu.org/messages/graylog_0/5cf94ab0-1b70-11ea-b211-0242ac120005) to run it with escalated privileges.

 > What is the file-path + filename of the binary ran by the attacker to dump credentials?

 So now, we want to follow what `cookie_recipe2.exe` did.
 Let's update our query, and use `ParentProcessImage:C\:\\Users\\minty\\Downloads\\cookie_recipe2.exe OR ProcessImage:C\:\\Users\\minty\\Downloads\\cookie_recipe2.exe` instead.
-After interrogating the C&C server, we can see that this new malicious file downloaded three files:
+After interrogating the C&C server, we can see that this new malicious file downloaded four files:
 * [First](https://graylog.elfu.org/messages/graylog_0/5d97d4a1-1b70-11ea-b211-0242ac120005), it downloaded a file called `mimikatz.exe` and saved it as `C:\cookie.exe`
 * [Then](https://graylog.elfu.org/messages/graylog_0/5d9e3d40-1b70-11ea-b211-0242ac120005), it downloaded a file called `mimikatz.dll` and saved it as `C:\mimikatz.dll`
 * [Then](https://graylog.elfu.org/messages/graylog_0/5da14a80-1b70-11ea-b211-0242ac120005), it downloaded a file called `mimilove.exe` and saved it as `C:\cookielove.exe`
 * [Finally](https://graylog.elfu.org/messages/graylog_0/5dae90f0-1b70-11ea-b211-0242ac120005), it downloaded a file called `mimidrv.sys` and saved it as `C:\mimidrv.sys`

-A few seconds spent on Google show that [mimikatz](https://github.com/gentilkiwi/mimikatz) seems to be a tool that can be used to extract things such a password hashes from memory.
+A few seconds spent on Google show that [mimikatz](https://github.com/gentilkiwi/mimikatz) is a tool that can be used to extract things such a password hashes from memory.
 So we're probably on the right track!

-Then the attacker tries to execute `C:\mimikatz.exe` (as shown in [this event](https://graylog.elfu.org/messages/graylog_0/5dbe9680-1b70-11ea-b211-0242ac120005)), forgetting that he hid it under another name (that was funny :)).
+Then the attacker tries to execute `C:\mimikatz.exe` (as shown in [this event](https://graylog.elfu.org/messages/graylog_0/5dbe9680-1b70-11ea-b211-0242ac120005)), forgetting that he hid it under an obfuscated name (that was funny :)).
 And finally, the attacker uses `C:\cookie.exe` to dump the credentials (as shown in [this event](https://graylog.elfu.org/messages/graylog_0/5dc5e982-1b70-11ea-b211-0242ac120005)).

 > The attacker pivoted to another workstation using credentials gained from Minty's computer.
 Which account name was used to pivot to another machine?

 The last command executed by `cookie_recipe2.exe` is an `ipconfig`, at 05:47:04.
 Let's try to see if we see some other activity from the C&C server after that date.
 We can "zoom" on the 5 minutes surrounding this event at 05:47:04, use the C&C server IP address as an additional filter, and [see what happened during this timeframe](https://graylog.elfu.org/streams/000000000000000000000001/search?rangetype=absolute&fields=message%2Csource&width=1536&highlightMessage=5de09d70-1b70-11ea-b211-0242ac120005&from=2019-11-19T05%3A42%3A04.000Z&timerange-absolute-from=2019-11-19%2005%3A42%3A04&to=2019-11-19T05%3A52%3A04.000Z&timerange-absolute-to=2019-11-19%2005%3A52%3A04&q=source%3A%22elfu%5C-res%5C-wks1%22%20AND%20gl2_source_input%3A%225defd222adbe1d0012fab8ca%22%20AND%20%22192.168.247.175%22).

-We can see multiple failed [NTLM](https://en.wikipedia.org/wiki/NT_LAN_Manager) login attempts coming from the attacker's IP, as well as a [successfull login](https://graylog.elfu.org/messages/graylog_0/5e04a030-1b70-11ea-b211-0242ac120005), using *alabaster*'s credentials.
+We can see multiple failed [NTLM](https://en.wikipedia.org/wiki/NT_LAN_Manager) login attempts coming from the attacker's IP, as well as a [successful login](https://graylog.elfu.org/messages/graylog_0/5e04a030-1b70-11ea-b211-0242ac120005), using *alabaster*'s credentials.

 > What is the time ( HH:MM:SS ) the attacker makes a Remote Desktop connection to another machine?

 Let's now search for the [RDP](https://en.wikipedia.org/wiki/Remote_Desktop_Protocol) connections from the attacker's IP, on the default port 3389, using the query `DestinationPort:3389 AND SourceIp:"192.168.247.175"`.
 We get 4 results; but none of the corresponding timestamps is the correct response.
-And indeed, these are the timestamps when a connection is opened (on port 3389); we are asked to find the moment when the attacker manages to log in using that connection.
+And indeed, these are the timestamps when a connection is opened (on port 3389); we are asked to find the moment when the attacker managed to log in using that connection.

-A [little bit of research](https://jpcertcc.github.io/ToolAnalysisResultSheet/details/mstsc.htm#KeyEvents-Destination) shows that, after a successfull RDP login attempt, we should see a log containing an EventID 4624 ("An account was successfully logged on."), with a Logon Type 10 ("Terminal Service/Remote Desktop").
+A [little bit of research](https://jpcertcc.github.io/ToolAnalysisResultSheet/details/mstsc.htm#KeyEvents-Destination) shows that, after a successful RDP login attempt, we should see a log containing an EventID 4624 ("An account was successfully logged on."), with a Logon Type 10 ("Terminal Service/Remote Desktop").
 So let's try to display these events, with the query `EventID:4624 AND LogonType:10`.
 Bingo!
 We only fetched [one event](https://graylog.elfu.org/messages/graylog_0/6c638510-1b70-11ea-b211-0242ac120005
 ), at *06:04:28*, and we can even see that the connection was established from the attacker's IP (thanks to the field SourceNetworkAddress).
 The session seems to last until 06:08:32.

 > The attacker navigates the file system of a third host using their Remote Desktop Connection to the second host.
 What is the SourceHostName,DestinationHostname,LogonType of this connection?